 Rapid change, new technology and increased competition are some of the factors generating unprecedented uncertainty in today's markets.
 Planning for the future has never been so difficult.
-Two well-documented and well-established approaches to planning for the future are the directional policy matrix and scenario planning.
+A well-established approach to planning for the future is scenario planning.